Langston University: Marching Pride

 Langston's marching band is known as the "Langston University Marching Pride".
 It is a major ambassador of the university, a supporter at athletic events, and serves as a training center for students interested in pursuing a career in music and/or developing pertinent life skills.
-Charlie Wilson, of The Gap Band, once served as Drum Major.
-The Marching Pride has performed for the Denver Nuggets, Oklahoma City Thunder, Kansas City Chiefs, and has marched in front of huge crowds at the Georgia Dome, AT&T Stadium, the former Edward Jones Dome in St. Louis, and has participated in four Honda Battle of the Bands, often marching in front of crowds of over 40,000.
+Charlie Wilson, of the Gap Band, once served as drum major.
+The Marching Pride has performed for the Denver Nuggets, Oklahoma City Thunder, and Kansas City Chiefs, and has marched in front of huge crowds at the Georgia Dome, AT&T Stadium, and the former Edward Jones Dome in St. Louis, and has participated in four Honda Battle of the Bands events, often marching in front of crowds of over 40,000.
 Members of the Marching Pride often receive an out-of-state fee waiver along with additional scholarships based upon their audition.